I always wanted to ride an expedition bike, not a standard touring bike.

 All things considered, only two forks fitted the bill – Fox’s Vanilla RL, and Magura’s Odur.
 And since Fox hadn’t fitted V-brake bosses since 2005, I was left with only one choice.
 The Odur forks might be bizarrely named for those unfamiliar with Norse mythology (like me), but they don’t mess about.
 They’re simple and heavy-duty, precision-engineered as only the Germans can, highly rated, and maintenance-free.
 And, unfortunately, discontinued.

 Older models that found favour with tourers included the Marzocchi MX Comp Coil, no longer in production but maybe available second-hand.
 I’ve met a few people touring on cheapo Suntour entry-level forks, some of whom had no problems, others who found that they seized up over time and no longer provide any cushioning.

-Bottom Line: Travel should match frame, 85-130mm OK.
+Look for: Forks whose travel should match the frame.
+85-130mm is an average range.
 Coil-sprung for remoter stints.
 V-brake bosses and lockout a bonus.

 UPDATE: Magura discontinued the Odur in 2010.
 It now seems almost impossible to find suspension forks that fit the bill for expedition touring.
 Personally, I’ve switched now to rigid forks, relying on the grips and tyres of my bike to do the cushioning (as well as my elbow joints).